Yibizo/reto-movimiento-steam-eq-6/game_design_doc.md

 _(example)_

 ## Controls
-Arrow key for up/down/left/right movement in the overworld, as well as navigation in the combat screen How will the player interact with the game?
+The player uses the arrow keys for up/down/left/right movement in the overworld, as well as navigation in the combat screen.
+To initiate input on the terminal, the player presses 'Tab'.
+After that, any text can be inputed, and with 'Enter' the player submits their answer.

+How will the player interact with the game?
 Will they be able to choose the controls?
 What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)